-A large number of houses, other buildings, and miscellaneous facilities, including an important national cultural property, collapsed.

-Due to the two big earthquakes alone, 7,000 or more houses caved in completely, and 120,000 or more were half-destroyed, or less severely but nonetheless seriously damaged, in the Kumamoto city area, Mashiki town, and Nishihara village.
-Also, many important national cultural facilities, including Kuamoto Castle and the Aso Shrine, were damaged seriously.
+Collapsed buildings Mashikiltown (May 14, 2016) A large number of houses, other buildings, and miscellaneous facilities, including an important national cultural property, collapsed.
+Due to the two big earthquakes alone, 8,000 or more houses caved in completely, and 180,000 or more were half-destroyed, or less severely but nonetheless seriously damaged, in the Kumamoto city area, Mashiki town, and Nishihara village.
+Also, many important national cultural facilities, including Kumamoto Castle and the Aso Shrine, were damaged seriously.

-The Liaison personnel, who are MLIT staff, provided emergency moral support to local authorities struggling with critical situations in the afflicted areas.
+The Liaison personnel were dispatched to 2 prefectures and 21 cities and towns Asocity (May 3, 2016) The Liaison personnel, who are MLIT staff, provided emergency moral support to local authorities struggling with critical situations in the afflicted areas.
 In French, liaison means "the regular exchange of information between groups of people so that each group knows what the other is doing."
 Liaison personnel were dispatched to emergency centers to deal with disasters affecting local authorities.
 In this case, the Liaison members gathered information needed to facilitate the recovery and reconstruction of the areas concerned.
 Between April 14th and the end of May, a total of 2,100 such staff members were sent in this way.

-MLIT's ships gathered from several ports all over Japan and conveyed emergency goods and kits to ports near the epicenter.
+Emergency rescue by the sea.
+Kumamoto Port (April 17, 2016) MLIT's ships gathered from several ports all over Japan and conveyed emergency goods and kits to ports near the epicenter.
 In order to convey necessary goods to the damaged areas promptly, MLIT's ships such as large dredgers and oil-collection vessels were sent to ports in both Oita and Fukuoka.
 These ships conveyed purified water to evacuees and prepared simple frame baths for them.